 Best Things to Do in Florence

-1. The Florence Cathedral
+1. Marvel at the Florence Cathedral

 The Florence Cathedral, also called the Duomo di Firenze and Cattedrale di Santa Maria del Fiore, is one of the most recognizable cathedrals in the world.